MicrosoftDocs/biztalk-docs/biztalk/core/how-to-delete-a-host-instance.md

 ms.suite: ""
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "managing [hosts], deleting"
-  - "deleting, hosts"
-  - "hosts, deleting"
 ms.assetid: 35a06480-0962-4bdc-add2-56f979a2f1c9
 caps.latest.revision: 23
 author: "MandiOhlinger"
 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Delete a Host Instance
+# Delete a Host Instance

+## Overview
 You can use the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console or Windows Management Instrumentation (WMI) to delete host instances.
 For more information about host instances, see [Host Instances](../core/host-instances.md).
-For information about using WMI to delete a host instance, see [MSBTS_HostInstance (WMI)](../core/msbts-hostinstance-wmi.md).
+For information about using WMI to delete a host instance, see **MSBTS_HostInstance (WMI)** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  When you delete a host instance, the instance of the BizTalk Server runtime is removed from the associated server and the BizTalk Management database is updated to remove that instance from the host.